Balance Druid Playstyle and Rotation Guide

 The best thought process for handling movement is always: what is going to occur next, and where should I be to minimize the amount of movement if a) I get the mechanic or b) if I don’t get the mechanic?
 Furthermore, what toolkit does my class have that allows me to handle this movement without significant cost to my throughput?

 For Balance Druid, the main thing you have (in Moonkin Form) is Wild Charge.
-Wild Charge leaps your character backwards, and is on a 15 second cooldown.
+Wild Charge leaps your character backwards, and is on a 15 second cooldown (reduced to 12 with Elune’s Grace talented in the Elune’s Chosen Hero Talent).
 Wild Charge is off the global cooldown, allowing you to combo it with an instant cast ability such as Starsurge, Starfall, or one of your DoT effects.
 You can further extend the distance this Wild Charge takes you by a) jumping and b) casting Flap.
 Flap is on the global cooldown, however, so it is important to only use it when you feel you need the additional movement.

 Balance Druid is a fairly solid class at handling short bursts of movement as it has a lot of buttons that are able to be pressed while moving -- Starsurge and Starfall being the most notable.
 However, extended movement is typically rough to play as Balance Druid, since your builders must be hard casted.
 Planning ahead and breaking up long movement into short movement bursts changes that weakness into something that becomes a lot more manageable.